archf/ansible-accounts/README.md

 multiple usergroups composed of one or more individual users that will end up attached to the unix group named after the usergroup name.
 Phew!

-There is also 'noadmin' mode for when you have no control over the remote machine.
+There is also `noadmin` mode for when you have no control over the remote machine.
 You can use this on the restricted machines to deploy your public ssh keys and your dotfiles.
 You will be touching **only your account**

 **SSH keys management**

-Private ssh keys are **only managed on workstations**.
+Private ssh keys are **only managed on specified hosts**.
 Agent-fowarding should be considered when using a `jumphost` or hopping through a bastion host.
 To make things manageable and flexible, following logic is used to allow a user to have have multiple ssh keys.